femaleprog/hackathoh-versailles/README.md

 The API will be available at `http://localhost:8000`

 **API Endpoints:**
-- `POST /v1/chat/completions` - OpenAI-compatible chat endpoint
+- `POST /` - Chat UI endpoint
-- `POST /v1/evaluate` - Evaluation endpoint for testing
+- `POST /chat` - Quantitative evaluation endpoint for testing

 ### Testing